Deciding Isomorphy using Dehn fillings, the splitting case: Canonical splittings and deformation spaces of relatively hyperbolic groups

 \subsection{JSJ decompositions}

-We now turn our attention to torsion-free relatively freely indecomposable relatively hyperbolic groups.
+We now turn our attention to one-ended relatively hyperbolic groups.
 Group theoretical JSJ theory (as initiated by Rips and Sela \cite{R-S-JSJ}) gives a complete description of their elementary splittings.
 We start by presenting some key points of this theory, following Guirardel and Levitt's treatment.
-May the non-expert forgive the following cryptic sentence: the canonical JSJ decomposition will be the (collapsed) tree of cylinders for co-elementarity of the compatibility JSJ deformation space, as defined in \cite{GL_JSJII}.
+For the experts, we may anticipate by saying that the canonical JSJ decomposition will be the (collapsed) tree of cylinders for co-elementarity of the compatibility JSJ deformation space, as defined in \cite{2016arXiv160205139G}.
 We will provide a new characterization, Theorem \ref{thm:JSJ-charac-II}, of this splitting that is particularly well-suited for computations.